Skip to navigation Skip to content Skip to subnav

 (F) information pertaining to an insurance or endowment policy, annuity contract, contributory or noncontributory pension fund, mutual fund, or security, as defined in 9 V.S.A. § 5102; or

-(G) evidence of a transaction conducted by electronic or telephonic means.
+(G) evidence of a transaction conducted directly or by electronic or telephonic means, including surveillance video, access logs, IP addresses, and any other digital logs, documents, and metadata.

 (4) “Financial institution” means any financial services provider licensed, registered, or otherwise authorized to do business in Vermont, including a bank, credit union, broker-dealer, investment advisor, mutual fund, or investment company.

-(1) The request shall include a statement signed by the account holder, if he or she has capacity, or the account holder’s guardian with financial powers or agent under a power of attorney consenting to the release of the information to the investigator.
+(2) The request shall include a statement signed by the account holder, if the account holder has capacity, or the account holder’s guardian with financial powers or agent under a power of attorney consenting to the release of the information to the investigator.

-(2) If the vulnerable adult lacks capacity and does not have a guardian or agent, or if the vulnerable adult lacks capacity and his or her guardian or agent is the alleged perpetrator, the request shall include a statement signed by the investigator asserting that all of the following conditions exist:
+(c) If the vulnerable adult lacks capacity and does not have a guardian or agent, or if the vulnerable adult lacks capacity and the vulnerable adult’s guardian or agent is the alleged perpetrator, the request shall include a statement signed by the investigator asserting that all of the following conditions exist:

-(F) The Commissioner of Disabilities, Aging, and Independent Living has personally reviewed the request and confirmed that the conditions set forth in subdivisions (A) through (E) of this subdivision (2) have been met and that disclosure of the information is necessary to protect the alleged victim from abuse, neglect, or financial exploitation.
+(6) The Commissioner has personally reviewed the request and confirmed that the conditions set forth in this subsection have been met and that disclosure of the information is necessary to protect the alleged victim from abuse, neglect, or financial exploitation.

-(d) If an agent under a power of attorney refuses to consent to the release of the alleged victim’s financial information, the investigator may file a petition in Superior Court pursuant to 14 V.S.A. § 3510(b) to compel the agent to consent to the release of the alleged victim’s financial information.
+(e) If an agent under a power of attorney refuses to consent to the release of the alleged victim’s financial information, the investigator may file a petition in Superior Court pursuant to 14 V.S.A. § 4016 to compel the agent to consent to the release of the alleged victim’s financial information.

-(g) The information requested and released shall be used only to investigate the allegation of abuse, neglect, or financial exploitation or for the purposes set forth in subdivision 6911(a)(1)(B) of this title and shall not be used against the alleged victim.
+(h) The information requested and released shall be used only to investigate the allegation of abuse, neglect, or financial exploitation or for the purposes set forth in subdivision 6911(b)(3) of this title and shall not be used against the alleged victim.

-(h) The person having custody or control of the financial information shall provide the information to the investigator as soon as possible but, absent extraordinary circumstances, no later than 10 business days following receipt of the investigator’s written request or receipt of a court order or subpoena requiring disclosure of the information.
+(i) The person having custody or control of the financial information shall provide the information to the investigator as soon as possible but, absent extraordinary circumstances, not later than 10 business days following receipt of the investigator’s written request or receipt of a court order or subpoena requiring disclosure of the information.

 • § 6916.
 Annual report